-In December 2017, African Parks signed a 25-year co-management agreement with Mozambique’s National Administration of Conservation Areas (ANAC) to restore, develop and manage Bazaruto Archipelago National Park, and revitalise it to become one of the leading and most productive marine protected areas in Eastern Africa.
-Mateus Jose Mutemba is the current General Director of ANAC.
+In December 2017, African Parks signed a 25-year co-management agreement with Mozambique’s National Administration of Conservation Areas (ANAC), under the then leadership of Mateus Jose Mutemba, to restore, develop and manage Bazaruto Archipelago National Park, and revitalise it to become one of the leading and most productive marine protected areas in Eastern Africa.
+Celmira Frederico Pena da Silva is the current General Director of ANAC.

-Oppenheimer Generations Foundation provides catalytic, flexible and discretionary funding in support of their commitment to building sustainable and prosperous societies.
-The Foundation began funding Bazaruto Archipelago National Park in 2018, committed US$2 million over five years to bring this marine area under African Parks’ management and unlock the value for its communities.
+The Oppenheimer Generations Foundation provides catalytic, flexible, and discretionary funding in support of their commitment to build sustainable and prosperous societies.
+The Foundation began funding Bazaruto Archipelago National Park in 2018, committed US$2m over five years to bring this marine area under African Parks’ management and unlock the value for its communities.

 Sign up to be the first to hear #GoodNews happening around African Parks.